 Customizing the BPM

 You can create a custom BPM by forking the Kibo-Fulfillment-Workflows repository of your codebase and creating a new BPM process.
-This eliminates the need to submit a request for a custom BPM to Kibo Support and wait for it to be created within the development cycle.
-This new BPM is uploaded and installed through the Kibo Dev Center, enabled through API, and then executed via the Kibo Fulfiller UI.
+This BPM is then uploaded with assistance from Kibo Professional Services, enabled through API, and executed via the Kibo Fulfiller UI.
+This allows you to fine-tune your fulfillment methods, such as by:

 This documentation uses the jBPM Business Central application for authoring and testing BPM workflows locally.
 Alternatively, you can use an Integrated Development Environment (IDE) such as Eclipse which is documented at jbpm.org.
 Click Read Documentation on the jBPM home page and search the referenced document for Eclipse Developer Tools to get more details.